Nanzhou station (Guangzhou Metro)

-Nanzhou Station (南洲站 (naam4 zau1 zaam6)), formerly Nanzhou Coach Station (南洲客运站 (南洲客運站, naam4 zau1 haak3 wan6 zaam6)) during its planning stages, is an interchange station between Line 2 on the Guangzhou Metro and the Guangfo Line.
+Nanzhou Station (南洲站 (naam4 zau1 zaam6)), formerly Nanzhou Coach Station (南洲客运站 (南洲客運站, naam4 zau1 haak3 wan6 zaam6)) during its planning stages, is an interchange station between Line 2 and the Guangfo line of the Guangzhou Metro.

 The underground station is located under the junction of Nanzhou Road and Dongxiao Road South, near the Nanzhou Coach Station in Haizhu District, Guangzhou.
 The station for Line 2 started operation on 25 September 2010 and the station for Guangfo Line started operation on 28 December 2018.

 Station layout

 Exits

 There are 3 exits leading in and out of the station, with 1 exit having 2 sub-exits.